junxit/us-congress-bills-117/bill.md

       - **(i)** the Cybersecurity and Infrastructure Security Agency; and
       - **(ii)** the Science and Technology Directorate.
   - **(2)** A discussion of—
-    - **(A)** the degree to which customers (including consumers, companies, and government agencies) consider cybersecurity as a factor when considering the purchase of mobile service; and
+    - **(A)** the degree to which customers (including consumers, companies, and government agencies) consider cybersecurity as a factor when considering the purchase of mobile service and mobile devices; and
     - **(B)** the commercial availability of tools, frameworks, best practices, and other resources for enabling such customers to evaluate risk and price tradeoffs.
   - **(3)** A discussion of the degree to which providers of mobile service have implemented cybersecurity best practices and risk assessment frameworks.
   - **(4)** An estimate and discussion of the prevalence and efficacy of encryption and authentication algorithms and techniques used in each of the following: